EanWong/testing_units/README.md

 The protocol should be this:
 - Clone this repo.
-- Build the Docker image using the Dockerfile
+- Build the Docker image using a Dockerfile inside of each directory.
+Be in the working directory of that DockerFile

 	ie. "docker build -t <desired-docker-image-name> ."
 - Run a container with the options to allow for: